How to Avoid the IRS Underpayment Penalty in 2025

 Can adjusting my W-4 help avoid penalties?

-How to avoid underpayment penalty?
+How to avoid tax penalty for underpayment?

 What is the maximum penalty for not paying taxes?